 Her role as the Elementary Resource Counseling Specialist is to provide school based social-emotional and mental health & wellness support.
 Counseling can help children learn how to identify causes of their distress, develop their skills in expressing emotions, and improve their problem-solving abilities.
 In addition to providing short-term counseling services for our students, she also offers a continuum of parent supports.
-Some supports include: parent meetings, coordinating on-site trainings, providing outside counseling referrals, crisis intervention, and community resource linkage.
-She is on-site Monday-Thursday.
+Some supports include: parent meetings, providing outside counseling referrals, crisis intervention, and community resource linkage.

 school-based counseling program

 The District provides school-based mental health/ wellness services and resources https://iusd.org/department/mental-health-wellness to students and families.
 These services include short-term individual or group counseling for students at the school site; short-term, solution-focused therapy for students and families through the Irvine Family Resource Center; and resource linkages to community-based mental health or social services for students and families.
 Services are provided by counselors or licensed mental health professionals